cwl-for-eo/cwl-101/tutorial-2/workflow.md

 ## Workflow requirements

 Set the Workflow requirements to support the fan-out pattern.
-Setting the `ScatterFeatureRequirement` requirement tells the CWL runner to spwan several processes (these may run in parallel).
+Setting the `ScatterFeatureRequirement` requirement tells the CWL runner to spawn several processes (these may run in parallel).

 ```yaml hl_lines="7-7"
 class: Workflow